Sibsey

 Sibsey is a village, civil parish and electoral ward in the East Lindsey district of Lincolnshire, England.
 It is situated at the junction of the A16 and B1184 roads, 4 mi north from Boston.
 Sibsey Northlands is to the north of the village.
 The Prime Meridian passes just to the west of Sibsey, crossing the Stone Bridge Drain canal.
 At the 2001 census, Sibsey had a population of 1,996, reducing to 1,979 at the 2011 Census.

 Set in the fens of Lincolnshire, Sibsey is a focus of the farming community.
 The village is surrounded by farmland.
 The village won an award for best-kept village in 1989.
 The village has a village hall, a post office with shop, and a public house, the White Hart, on Main Road.
 Although the postal address for residences includes nearby Boston, it is not in that borough.

+History

+The earliest mention of Sibsey is in the Domesday Book of 1086, where it is called Sibolci.
+It had a total of 77 households, 6 ploughlands (approximately 720 acres), 120 acres of meadow, and a church.
+Ivo Tallboys (or Taillebois) was lord and tenant-in-chief in 1086.
+In 1066, the lord was Stori of Bolingbroke.

+Geography

+On the A16 near High Ferry Lane, on Sunday September 19 1999, a white 2-litre Ford Sierra was being driven erratically.
+A motorist phoned Lincolnshire Police, who followed the car for four minutes.
+The Ford Sierra was driven at high speeds of 90mph, and ploughed straight into an articulated truck in the opposite direction, at around 5.50am.
+The 14 year old driver, Graham Bellamy of Capmartin Road in Radford who attended Barr's Hill School, was killed instantly.
+It was his mother's car.
+Billy Loudon, of Radford Road who attended President Kennedy School, died in the Pilgrim Hospital.
+There were six other boys aged 11-14, from Coventry, who had visited the Lincolnshire coast, including Graham's 11 year old brother Gary.

+The inquest took place in May 2000.